User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Background and related work

 Last, we take inspiration from Westin's seminal categories of privacy attitudes~\cite{kumaraguru2005privacy,INVERARDI2023100574} to reflect about users' dispositions toward making untraceable communication technologies widely available.
 Westin's privacy indexes categorizes users in three groups: \textit{privacy fundamentalists}, who are deeply concerned about unrestricted data collection and advocate for strong legal protections of personal privacy; \textit{privacy unconcerned}, who easily share personal information with businesses and authorities in exchange for services; and \textit{privacy pragmatists}, who evaluate the trade-offs between privacy risks and utility on a case-by-case basis.
-In this paper, we contribute a new take on these privacy attitudes reflecting user reactions and opinions to the concept of untraceability.
+In this paper, we contribute a new take on these privacy attitudes grounded on opinions and perceived advantages and disadvantages of untraceability.